 - Combine all ingredients in a quart jar.

-- Every day for the next week add 2 more teaspoons each of sugar and diced ginger.
-The liquid will begin to get bubbly towards the end of the week.
+- Every day for the next week add 2 teaspoons each of sugar and diced ginger.
+The liquid will begin to bubble towards the end of the week.
 If you’re using the classic cap-and-band jar lid, you will be able to feel the top of the lid for pressure.
 Once there are bubbles forming at the top of the mixture, it’s ready to use for soda making.

 - To keep the bug alive and continue growing it, feed it daily using the proportions above.
 Or rest it in the refrigerator and feed it 1 tablespoon each of ginger and sugar once per week.
 To reactivate the ginger bug for making soda, bring bug to room temperature and begin feeding it again daily (step 3, above).

 - Mix ¼ cup ginger bug starter into 1 quart of sweetened and flavored liquid

 - Pour into a bottle with a tight seal, such as our Grolsch-style flip-top bottle, and ferment for 2-3 days.

 Try our Lacto-fermented Ginger Ale or Lacto-fermented Root Beer recipes today!